cast-org/figuration/docs/4.0.0-alpha.5/utilities/display.md

 ---
 layout: docs
 title: Display
+description: Responsively control an element's display property.
 group: utilities
 ---

-Responsively control an element's `display` property.
-Also included are some classes to control `display` for printing.

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

+Responsively control an element's `display` property.
+Also included are some classes to control `display` for printing.

 ## Notation